 When a customer does not tip before delivery, they have 14 days to add a tip after the delivery.

-Spark customers: Drivers can see your tip before they accept a delivery
+Spark customers: Your driver can see your tip before they accept a delivery

 Before accepting an order, Spark drivers can get a general idea of how much a customer tipped at checkout because the pay estimate for each order includes any tips that customers leave at checkout.